Markdown Tutorial

 -

 You can still indent a paragraph even if you don’t need a new bullet point.
-The indentation indicates that this paragraph belongs to the preceeding point.
+The indentation indicates that this paragraph belongs to the preceding point.

 - You can also nest other elements like blockquotes or code blocks.